Risk and reward at Black Friday with WordPress products

 1. Emailing customers

 Emailing customers is incredibly important.
-I would recommend you send segmented and personalised emails (so the reader sees their most relevant discount and/or up-sell), with the following:
+I would recommend you send large-scale personalized and segmented emails (so the reader sees their most relevant discount and/or up-sell), with the following:

 1. Our Black Friday deal is coming soon (couple of days before sale starts)